rsdoiel/antenna/archives/2025/science_and_technology_2025.32.md

 ---

-## LLM chatbots trivial to weaponise for data theft, say boffins
+## LLM chatbots trivial to weaponize for data theft, say boffins

 date: 2025-08-15, updated: 2025-08-15, from: The Register (UK I.T.
 News)